katepatch/Portfolio/README.md

 ![screenshot](./assets/Screen-Shot.png)

 I think I can say that I need more time with the design/display of the page.
 But I worked with what I know and lots and lots of Googling.

+## project one

+I have added the deployed URL for the first project I collobrated on with a group from class.
+We each worked really hard to make our site.
+We worked really well together and were willing to help with whatever made someone stuck.

+If you click the picture it will open a new tab and take you to the live site.